After you launch deployments from Google Cloud Marketplace, you can use Google Cloud tools to view, modify, and monitor your deployment.

 - Go to the Deployment Manager and delete the individual deployment.
 When you delete a deployment, it removes all of the instances of that deployment and any persistent disks that you created when you first launched the deployment.

 Some software packages require you to use Cloud Storage resources which do not get deleted when you delete your deployment.
-You can view and delete those resources on the Cloud Storage browser in the GCP Console.
+You can view and delete those resources on the Cloud Storage browser in the Cloud Console.